bemit/create-amp-page-starter/README.md

 {% endembed %}
 ```

-## Feature/ESNext
+## PWA / Javascript Support

-This is not really AMP compatible, or harder to develop e.g. SSL for local `amp-script` debugging, max 150KB of total script sizes.
+This is not really AMP compatible, or harder to develop e.g. SSL for local `amp-script` debugging and max.
+150KB of total script sizes.
 Suites non-AMP pages perfectly.
 Use with AMP when you know what you do!

-### ESNext Client Side

-> beta: webpack and babel config with `wrap` on `ampCreator`

-In `feature/esnext` a modern webpack & babel buildsetup is preconfigured.

-Start coding in ES6+, Typescript and React, use babel plugins and more.

-Embed or reference (`src`) the produced asset files directly.

-Check the file level [differences between feature/esnext and master](https://github.com/bemit/create-amp-page-starter/compare/feature/esnext) starter template.
-Will be documented here when finalized as easy reproducible steps.

-### React Static

-Render your React directly at the build process, clean and rich HTML for SEO and client side speedup!

-> alpha: it works, but features need optimizing / coworking-with-twig, like resizing used images
->
-> template structure must be adjusted before using snap, as every dynamic thing must be rendered with react and not through twig
-> or react-snap uses a different twig template for each page (seems to be hard)

-Enabled in the `feature/esnext` branch, using [react-snap](https://github.com/stereobooster/react-snap) for "server side react rendering" and fixing [react-snap#493](https://github.com/stereobooster/react-snap/issues/493) through the custom `/copy.js`, adding the HTML cleaning and optimizing tasks again.

-Commands:

-    # use `snap-build` now instead of `build`
-    npm run snap-build
+Checkout the separate [create-page-starter repository](https://github.com/bemit/create-page-starter), it has babel+webpack configured with Typescript and React.

 ## License